aarona/aarona/README.md

 # Hello, I'm Aaron

-I'm a Full-Stack Software Engineer with a focus on Ruby on Rails and React.js.
+I'm a Software Engineer with a focus on Ruby on Rails and React.js.
 I'm currently researching systems design to eventually move into a more senior role.
 Expect some interesting projects using Docker and Kafka soon.

 Come check out some of my recent projects based on authentication!